jupyter/docker-stacks/docs/using/troubleshooting.md

 If you have also **created a new user**, you might be experiencing any of the following issues:

 - the `root` user is the owner of `/home` or a mounted volume
-- when starting the container, you get an error such as `Failed to change ownership of the home directory.`
+- when starting the container, you get an error such as `Failed copy data from /home/jovyan to /home/<username> or to create symlink!`
 - getting permission denied when trying to `conda install` packages

 **Some things to try:**